 In terms of chronic and degenerative diseases, time constitutes a crucial variable.
-The longer a patient waits for its therapy, the greater the risk of getting severely affected by the illness, or even dying.
-For this reason, making the right decision about which therapy or medicine will suit the patient best is the first to prevent wasting time.
+The longer a patient waits for its therapy, the bigger gets the risk of getting severely affected by the illness, or even dying.
+For this reason, taking the right decision about which therapy or medicine will do the best for the patient is the first step for not wasting time.
 However, the average amount of wrong diagnostics last decade stood on the 30% (ranked between 4% and 49.8%), via Noble Virtual Library.
 This means that about a third of the total diagnostics predicted last decade was wrong.
-It's obvious that this has had an impact in different directions: a significant amount economic resources have been wasted practicing unnecessary medical tests and providing medicine, and several patients may have been affected by this time and resources loss
+It's obvious that this has had an impact in different directions: a significant amount of economic resources have been wasted practicing unnecessary medical tests and providing medicine, and several patients may have been affected by this waste of time and resources.